 Becoming more aware of our surroundings and living in the present has proven benefits.
 You only need to look at the increasing population of meditation and mindfulness to understand that.
 So, make your dog-walking time your dedicated time to disconnect, and reconnect to your body, yourself, and your surroundings.

 This is probably the singular most important reason to put your phone away (that’s why it’s been saved for last) – your dog wants to spend time with you!

 Walks are a happy, joyous time for dogs, a time they can get out of the house and are free to run around, explore, and play.
 They want to share this time with you – not with a phone-watching zombie!

 Did you know that too much time staring at your phone can actually make your dog depressed?
-One expert has noted that too much phone-time and not enough doggy-attention time damages owner’s emotional bonds with their pooches.
+One expert has noted that too much phone-time and not enough doggy-attention time damage the owner’s emotional bonds with their pooches.
 This is particularly serious if you are your dog’s sole owner – they feel neglected, lonely and isolated, without a proper pack member to interact with.
-What follows is behavioral problems and depression.
+What follows is behavioural problems and depression.